10 private-island resorts you can book with points

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 “Expensive” and “far-fetched” are typically the first phrases that come to mind when people think about staying on a private island.
 However, if you’re an avid TPG reader, you know that the world’s most luxurious travel experiences can often be booked for little out-of-pocket cash by redeeming points and miles you earn with the best travel credit cards.
 And fortunately, the same is true with booking stays at private island resorts.

 For example, the Calala Island resort is located off the coast of Nicaragua and is part of a group of islands known as the Pearl Cays.
 It’s so exclusive that it only has four beach-front suites and can only accommodate eight guests at a time.
 With room rates regularly topping £1,500 per night, this is an absolute steal with points.

-This is an all-inclusive resort and even brands itself as “ultra-inclusive” because everything from food, drinks and activities to airport transfers to the island are included in the price.
+Calala Island is an all-inclusive resort and even brands itself as “ultra-inclusive” because everything from food, drinks and activities to airport transfers to the island is included in the price.
 When you compare that to resorts in the Maldives, where you can spend £500+ per person on resort transfers (even on points stays), this easily earns the top spot for private island resorts.